BurrConnie/FancyMenu-Translations/README.md

 You shouldn't remove these codes, just try to translate the normal part of the text.<br>
 If your translated version of the line is longer than the original, you may need to manually add more `%n%` codes.

-### "I'm done translating, how can I give it to you?"
-If your